antonyanuraj/antonyanuraj.github.io/README.md

 ![creating repository](gifs/createRepository.gif)

-__By using your username as the repository name, it lets GitHub know that this repository will be using GitHub Pages.__
+_By using your username as the repository name, it lets GitHub know that this repository will be using GitHub Pages._

 ### 2) Upload resume file

-**Using version control for documentation can be seen sometimes as doing a bit to much.
+**Etter believes that using version control for documentation can be seen sometimes as doing a bit to much.
 Moreover, using it for documentation purposes helps a technical writer positively because it allows them to collaborate with developers.
 Using modern technologies help to display effort of a person.
 As time passes technology changes, and if a person puts in effort to keep up, it is not something others would take lightly.**

    - Rename your resume which is in `.md` format from `currentName.md` to `index.md`.